rotemhab/P4/readme.md

 p4.rotemhaber.com

 # Description:
-The Expensy web app is designed to help households keep track of their household expenses.
+The Expensy web app is designed to help households keep track of their monthly expenses.
 It allows the user to get a clear view of all of his/her expenses broken down by category and transactions, as well as delete and edit any unwanted expenses.

 # Demo: